-With their duty executed, Lilian follows Monsignor into a windowed alcove where they can observe without being approached.
-Sipping wine, mentor and protégé review the exuberant throng in the now overflowing reception chambers.
-“May I be permitted to know how it was designed that Monsignor Hercules would have Monsignor Persia so well positioned?”
+Heady with success but weary from periods of unrelenting social graciousness, Lilian follows Monsignor into a windowed alcove where they can observe the exuberant crowd without being approached.
+“Monsignor, may I be permitted to know how it was designed that Monsignor Hercules would have Monsignor Persia so well positioned?”

-“Hercules’ task was to have the most conservative monsignor he could locate engaged with the Governor when we arrived.
-That it was Persia was Luck of the First.
+“Hercules’ task was to have the most conservative monsignor he could locate engaged with the governor when we arrived.
+That it was Persia was the Luck of the First.
 I am aware that she and Lady Tobi insulted you in Jonathan’s Museum.”

 What says he?

-Arching against his fingers, Lilian nods.
+Lilian arches against his fingers.
 “That is Patrick Volsted.”
-Three years prior, Patrick Volsted had capped his campaign of torment and insult toward Lilian with assault and attempted rape.
-“Did monsignor note the length of his hair?
+Three years prior, Patrick Volsted capped his campaign of torment and insult with assault and attempted rape.
+“Did Monsignor note the length of his hair?
 He keeps his ears covered.”

 “The piece you took was lost and could not be reattached,” Lucius recalls, dropping his hand to cup one buttock.

+Lilian’s shoulders twitch with mirth.
 “It was night and there was much confusion.”
-Lilian’s shoulders twitch.
-It is mirth, not desire.

 “What know you of that lout’s ear?”

-She is withholding.
-Tightening his hand on the silk clad mound, he warns, “Woman, do not try me.”
+Tightening his hand on the silk-clad mound, he warns, “Woman, do not try me.”

-She wriggles in his grasp, her flush indicating pleasure and not discomfort.
-“Mr. Hidaka has mongrel dog with a regrettable fondness for street debris.
-In the confusion of the militia arrival, she wandered free for some moments.”
+She wriggles in his grasp, her flush indicating pleasure.
+“Mr. Hidaka has a mongrel dog with a regrettable fondness for street debris.
+In the confusion of the militia’s arrival, she wandered free for some moments.”